MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/installing-and-upgrading-message-analyzer.md

 # Installing and Upgrading Message Analyzer

+> [!IMPORTANT]
+> The Microsoft Message Analyzer tool [has been retired](https://social.technet.microsoft.com/Forums/en-US/6fd13e3a-88e1-4d71-b150-0941772eea6c/microsoft-message-analyzer-final-deprecation-notice?forum=messageanalyzer).
+We are leaving this page available for those who have downloaded the tool previously.

 **Installing Message Analyzer for the First Time**
-If you have not already installed Microsoft Message Analyzer, go to the [Microsoft Message Analyzer](http://www.microsoft.com/en-us/download/details.aspx?id=44226) page on the **Microsoft Download Center** for a free download and installation of the latest version of Microsoft Message Analyzer.
 On this site, you will find details, new system requirements, brief installation instructions, and related resources such as **Known Issues** documentation and the Microsoft **Message Analyzer Operating Guide** in .pdf and .docx format.
 The Microsoft Message Analyzer release is available for installation in 32-bit and 64-bit versions.
 Installation requirements are listed in the table below for convenience.

 ### Table 1.
 Message Analyzer Installation Requirements